azkiflay/ansible/README.md

 ```

 ## Transferring the public key to hosts
 To be able to transfer the controller's public key to the managed hosts, you need to have an existing password-based access to the latter.
-In other words, you should already be able to use *ssh* to login remotely to the managed hosts, using the respective username and password at each host, as shown in the following example.
+In other words, you should already be able to use *ssh* to login remotely to the managed hosts, using the respective user name and password at each host, as shown in the following example.

 ```bash
   ssh azkiflay@192.168.0.10 # ssh-keygen -R 192.168.0.10 # deletes any old key entry from ~/.ssh/known_hosts